General Jean François Boulart

 1798 saw Boulart sent to the Army of Italy and then the Army of Rome.
 In early 1799 he helped to defend Fort Aquila against Neapolitan insurgents.
 That June Boulart fought at Modène and then the Trebbia before rejoining the Army of Italy in July.
 A month later he fought at Novi and then in September he returned to France to the garrison of the 4th Horse Artillery at Avignon.
 Boulart returned to Italy in April of 1800 where he took part in the defense of the line of the Var.

 In March of 1808 Boulart was directed to travel to Spain where he took command of the artillery park of I Corps.
-That September he joined the Foot Artillery of the Guard before taking command of Ney's artillery and then being sent back to the Imperial Guard by Napoleon.
-Sent back to France, Boulart caught up to the army during the Danube campaign in mid May of 1809, and he immediately saw action, fighting at Aspern-Essling where he took a ball to the heel.
+In September he joined the foot artillery of the Imperial Guard before taking command of Ney's artillery and then being reassigned to the Imperial Guard by Napoleon.
+Sent back to France, Boulart caught up to the army during the Danube campaign in mid May of 1809, and he immediately saw action, fighting at Aspern-Essling where he was wounded by a ball to the heel.
 Boulart continued to serve and fought at Wagram where he was again wounded, this time being bruised by a ball.
-After the campaign, he returned to France and went to La Fère, and the following year he was made a Baron of the Empire.
+After the campaign, he returned to France and went to La Fère and the following year he was made a Baron of the Empire.

-With the campaign in Russia looming in 1812, Boulart ended up taking command of the artillery of Curial's division in the Imperial Guard.
+With the campaign in Russia looming in 1812, Boulart took command of the artillery of Curial's division in the Imperial Guard.
 Over the course of the campaign he fought at Smolensk , Borodino, and the Berezina.
 Once back in friendly territory, Boulart returned to Mainz where he was promoted to colonel and made director of the artillery park of the Imperial Guard.
-In June of 1813 he rejoined the army in Germany, and then in September he was made a Commander of the Legion of Honor.
-Boulart went on to fight at Leipzig and Hanau and a week afterwards he was promoted to général de brigade and given command of a regiment of foot artillery in the guard.
+In June of 1813 he rejoined the army in Saxony and then in September he was made a Commander of the Legion of Honor.
+Boulart went on to fight at Leipzig and Hanau and a week afterwards he was promoted to général de brigade and given command of the regiment of foot artillery in the Imperial Guard.
 Serving during the defense of France in 1814, Boulart fought at La Rothière and Montereau in February.

-After Napoleon's abdication, Boulart was named a Knight of Saint Louis but then put on non-activity.
-In February of 1815 he was named commander of the artillery school at Strasbourg, but when Napoleon escaped exile for the Hundred Days, he rallied to Napoleon.
-Boulart was given command of the artillery of V Corps under General Rapp, and that June he fought at the combat of Suffelweyersheim.
-After Napoleon's second abdication, Boulart was unemployed for a period of time before resuming his post at the artillery school of Strasbourg.
+After Napoleon's abdication in April, Boulart was named a Knight of Saint Louis but then put on non-activity.
+In February of 1815 he was named commander of the artillery school at Strasbourg, but when Napoleon returned from exile for the Hundred Days, Boulart rallied to Napoleon.
+Boulart was given command of the artillery of V Corps under General Rapp and that June he fought at the combat of Suffelweyersheim.
+After Napoleon's second abdication, Boulart was unemployed for a few months before resuming his post at the artillery school of Strasbourg in February of 1816.
+In 1830 he became commander of the artillery school of Bseançon.

 Bibliography